 Walking The Way

 The Episcopal Diocese of El Camino Real is as vibrant and diverse as the region it serves.
-Stretching from Silicon Valley to San Luis Obispo and points south, the diocese spans 45 congregations across five counties in the Golden State: Santa Clara, San Benito, Santa Cruz, Monterey and San Luis Obispo.
-Our northernmost congregation is located in Palo Alto while the southernmost congregation is in Arroyo Grande, south of San Luis Obispo.
+From Silicon Valley to the beach cities of San Luis Obispo County, the diocese spans 42 congregations across five counties: Santa Clara, San Benito, Santa Cruz, Monterey, and San Luis Obispo.

 Our congregations are welcoming, inclusive communities that celebrate individuals for their unique gifts.
-We worship in English, Spanish, Tagalog, and other languages, reflecting the diverse culture of our region.
+We worship in English, Spanish, Tagalog, and other languages, reflecting the cultures of our region.
 Bishop Mary Gray-Reeves is the spiritual and legal head of the diocese; she visits all congregations in the diocese on a rotating cycle, ordains new clergy, confirms, receives and baptizes, and gathers regularly with fellow bishops.

 We sustain our Christian faith with meaningful worship, caring congregations, and an ongoing commitment to enriching the communities we serve.
-The diocese supports Santa Maria Urban Ministry in San Jose, Hope with South Sudan, and more; our congregations serve people in need both locally and globally.
-We also enjoy a thriving partnership with Episcopal dioceses in Gloucester, England, and in Western Tanganyika, Africa.
+The diocese supports Santa Maria Urban Ministry in San Jose, Hope with South Sudan, and others; our congregations serve people locally and globally.
+We also enjoy a partnership with Episcopal dioceses in Gloucester, England, and in Western Tanganyika, Tanzania.

 El Camino Real was part of the Diocese of California until its founding in 1980.
 We are named after the Spanish colonial road from Mexico City to Oregon.
-To read about our diocese’s history, click here for a PDF of the 1980 “Brown Book” produced when the diocese was formed.
+To read about our diocese’s history, see the 1980 “Brown Book” produced when the diocese was formed.

 Along the King’s Highway, the weekly E-newsletter of El Camino Real